-An important corollary is that while the degrowth movement should have a vision of a post-growth society, the basic democratic tenets of individual freedom and legitimacy of collective institutions require that this vision be only an orientation for a societal debate; in other words, it must be allowed that the democratic processes lead to an institutional arrangement that differs from the original degrowth vision (cf. Arias-Maldonado 2000).
-This stresses the relevance and importance of the Rortian (1989) "liberal hope" that (deliberative) democratic processes will lead to the adoption of a degrowth vocabulary and, thus, to a transition towards sustainability.
+An important corollary is that while the degrowth movement should have a vision of a postgrowth society, the basic democratic tenets of individual freedom and legitimacy of collective institutions require that this vision be only an orientation for a societal debate; in other words, it must be allowed that the democratic processes lead to an institutional arrangement that differs from the original degrowth vision (cf. Arias-Maldonado 2000).
+This attitude is embodied by the Rortian (1989) "liberal hope" that (deliberative) democratic processes will lead to the adoption of a degrowth vocabulary and, thus, to a transition towards sustainability.
 In other (Rorty's) words, a deliberative approach consists in replacing "blows by words" or, in Habermas's terms, in focusing on communicative reason in trying to reach a (not the) sustainable, post-growth world (Niżnik and Sanders 1996: 28).